PEOPLE

 Robert was please to accept a new leadership role with the Forest Growth Organization of Western Canada (FGrOW) in June, 2023.
 There he serves as Executive Director, and will help FGrOW continue a program of applied science and leadership in growth and yield research and practice in Western Canada.

 Ben holds dual master’s degrees from the University of Padua, Italy, and the University of Alberta, both awarded in 2023.
 Previously, he completed a B.Sc.F. from the university of New Brunswick and a diploma in Forest Technology from Sir Sanford Fleming College in Ontario.
-He joined the G&Y Lab in 2023, where he is a resource analyst and the Operations Manager for the Forest Growth organization of Western Canada.
+He joined the G&Y Lab as a forest resource analyst in 2023.

 Ergin completed his M.Sc. at Virginia Tech in 2018, under the supervision of Phil Radtke and Harold Burkhart.
 Previously, he completed a B.Sc. in International relations and B.Sc. in Forest Engineering in Turkey.
 His resaerch interests include forest biometrics, applied statistics in forest growth models, remote sensing and application of LiDAR technology from handheld, stationary ground and airborne platforms.